SheriffWoody/cocoaPodsTemplate/README.md

 ## License

 CocoaPodsTemplates is released under the MIT license.
-See [LICENSE](http://git.drcuiyutao.com/iOS/Components/CYTScanCode/blob/master/FILE_LICENSE) for details.